History of the Jews in Mexico: Viceroyalty of New Spain

 The persecution of Jews came to New Spain along with the conquistadors.
-Bernal Díaz del Castillo described in his writings various execution of soldiers during the conquest of Mexico because they were accused of being practicing Jews, including Hernando Alonzo, who built the boats Cortés used to assault Tenochtitlán.
+Bernal Díaz del Castillo described in his writings various executions of soldiers during the conquest of Mexico because they were accused of being practicing Jews, including Hernando Alonzo, who built the boats Cortés used to assault Tenochtitlán.
 However, the Mexican Inquisition was not fully established until 1571, when it became a threat to Converso and Jewish communities with an initial purge of them from 1585 to 1601.
 In 1606, Mexico received an order by the King of Spain to free Conversos in Inquisition prisons.
 This relaxing of the Inquisition in Mexico, which was never as severe as in Spain, allowed more to come over in the first half of the 17th century.
 New Conversos settled in Mexico City, Acapulco, Veracruz and Campeche as they provided the most opportunities for mercantile activity.
 Some did move to the more-outlying areas, such as Zacatecas, but they still afforded more opportunities than places farther north.
 There was a second Inquisition persecution of Conversos from 1642 to 1649.
 Then, the focus shifted to matters such as blasphemy and moral infractions.
 However, during the entire colonial period, practicing Jews in Spain or elsewhere could not enter Spanish colonial territory.

 One notable episode during the colonial period was the establishment of the New Kingdom of León.
 In 1567 the Carvajal family arrived to New Spain under nobleman Luis de Carvajal.
 With the exception of him and a cousin, the family was Crypto-Jewish.
 In 1579, Carvajal was granted land in what is now northeastern Mexico, just north of what was then considered New Spain.
 The area welcomed both Conversos and practicing Jews, with about 75% of the initial settlers being secretly Jewish.
 Some theories state that Monterrey developed as a commercial center despite its colonial era remoteness because of Crypto-Jewish influence.
 However, Luis de Carvajal and members of his family were persecuted in 1589 for practicing Judaism.
+De Carvajal's nephew, Luis de Carvajal the Younger, kept memoirs detailing his life and persecution; these are now considered to be the earliest writings by a Jew in the Americas.
 The auto-da-fé of Mariana Carvajal has become part of Mexican art and literature.
 By 1641, the colony had grown, and some of the settlers would later move to establish new settlements in Coahuila, Texas, and New Santander.